Using Hall Effect Switches and Sensors

 The problem with the above circuit is that a Hall sensor is a low power device that can sink about 20 mA.
 Now we will look at a number of simple circuits to boost the power output of the device.

-In the example above we used 1/6 of a 7406 HEX inverter to drive an N-channel MOSFET such as the IRF630.
+In the example above we used 1/6 of a SN7406 HEX inverter to drive an N-channel MOSFET such as the IRF630.
+The SN7406 has an open collector output.
 With the Hall effect switch (U3) off, TP1 is five volts, TP2 is 0 volts, and TP3 is 12 volts with the lamp off.

 TP1 = 0 volts;